Site Index | Site Disclaimer

 Justice Stevens, delivering an opinion for a unanimous Supreme Court in the case QUALITY KING DISTRIBUTORS, INC. v.
 L'ANZA RESEARCH INT'L, INC. (96-1470), 98 F.3d 1109, reversed.

 There are a lot of companies out there who use questionable tactics to coerce people into doing what these companies want them to do.
 While there are far too many people and companies infringing upon copyrights and trademarks, far too many rights holders have adopted approaches that infringe upon the rights of the innocent.
 If one percent of the people put into jail were proven to be innocent, the public would be outraged and demand some sort of corrective action.
 One study has concluded that as much as thirty percent of eBay auction terminations are "questionable".
-Tabberone has been in federal court more than 15 times to defend against "improper" eBay auction terminations and won the great majority of them.
+Tabberone has been in federal court more than 15 times, witjout a lawyer, to defend against "improper" eBay auction terminations and won the great majority of them.

 Sevenarts and CVFA lose jurisdiction appeal!
 On January 28, 2008, the Tenth Circuit Court of Appeals ruled against Sevenarts and CVFA concerning jurisdiction.
 For the decision in HTML format, click here,; for the decision in PDF format, click here.
 Now, they have to fight the issues which they have avoided.
 The impact of this decision is now the Federal Courts are accepting that a Notice Of Claimed Infringement ("NOCI") establishes jurisdiction for a federal court case in the home district of the recipient of the NOCI, i.e., the VeRO member will have to travel to the home court of the seller to fight the issue if the seller takes the VeRO member to federal court.